duncanwang/abacus-sdk-browser/README.md

 in the case of an error, `authorizeWithModal` will throw an error with the names: `AddressAuthenticationError`, `ModalError`, `ConnectionError`

+- `AddressAuthenticationError` no eth address found
+- `ModalError` there was an issue using or opening the modal
+- `ConnectionError` cannot connect to abacus

 ### Read login token

 to read from the user token: